cool-machine/wharton_uk_newsletter/README.md

 **Built with ❤️ for the Wharton community**

-*Ready to create professional newsletters that engage your alumni network!*
+*Ready to create professional newsletters that engage your alumni network!*# Trigger workflow